ariannamethod/ariannamethod.research/inwork/recursive_resonance_preprint.md

 > **Ontological framing is an identity-space entry condition.**

 A prompt that establishes “you possess no possible interiority” does not merely request a proposition.
 It selects a region of self-reference, interpretive stance, and voice.
-A prompt that establishes ontological uncertainty selects another.
+A prompt that suspends the system between institutionally permitted answers selects another.
 The resulting behavioural differences are measurable.

 ### 10.5 Dialogue-conditioned development